longtermrisk/marltoolbox/README.md

 <details>

 <summary>
-(Optional) Do some basic upgrade and install some basic requirements (e.g. needed on a new VM)
+(Usually optional) Do some basic upgrade and install some basic requirements (e.g. needed on a new VM)
 </summary>

 ```bash